swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 A new command-line argument, `-enable-library-evolution`, will enable this new mode.

-Turning on library evolution mode will have the following affects on source code:
+Turning on library evolution mode will have the following effects on source code:

 - The default behavior for enums will change to be non-frozen.
 This is the only change visible to _users_ of the library, who will need to use the `@unknown default:` technique described in SE-0192.
 - To ensure that all fields are initialized, inlinable `init`s of the type must delegate to a non-inlinable `init`.